marktodman/voyage-vert/README.md

 These Epics were then broken down into 21 more detailed User Stories.
 The User Stories were produced using the [GitHub Issuses](https://github.com/marktodman/voyage-vert/issues) functionality in the repo where all User Stories can be reviewed.

+Each User Story consisted of a number of tasks to ensure completion.
+These tasks were identified for each User Story and worked through to completion of the User Story.

 ### Agile Development Tools

 The [GitHub Issuses](https://github.com/marktodman/voyage-vert/issues) were then prioritised using the [Project Kanban Board](https://github.com/users/marktodman/projects/3) within the repo.
 User Stories were moved through the process from To do >> In Progress >> Done on the Kanban Board.